Josh Allen throws 2 TD passes as Bills smother Titans 14-7

 The Bills outgained the Titans 313-252 despite 11 penalties for 78 yards.

-Darryl Johnson blocked Cairo Santos’ 33-yard field goal attempt in the fourth quarter, a kick that would’ve given the Titans the lead 10-7.
+Darryl Johnson blocked Cairo Santos’ 33-yard field-goal attempt in the fourth quarter, a kick that would’ve given the Titans the lead 10-7.
 Signed to fill in while Ryan Succop heals on injured reserve, Santos also pulled a 50-yard field goal wide left to start the second quarter, and a 36-yarder inside the final minute wide right.
 He also was wide left on a 53-yarder.

+“Never had a day like this,” Santos said.
+“Have been bouncing around with teams for a couple of years and just haven’t had a performance like this.”

+Fans weren’t happy that Titans coach Mike Vrabel sent Santos out for the 53-yard attempt with 6:31 left after the day he’d already had.

+“Well, this is our kicker,” Vrabel said.
+“This is a guy who’s made some kicks for us.”

 Johnson’s block came after Tennessee thought it had scored the go-ahead TD early in the fourth quarter when Mariota threw a pass to A.J.
 Brown.
-But officials ruled Mariota was over the line of scrimmage when he released the pass, costing the Titans the TD and a down.
+But officials ruled Mariota was over the line of scrimmage when he released the pass, costing the Titans the TD, a down and points after the blocked field goal.

-Allen responded with Buffalo’s best drive, helped by a 46-yard run by receiver Isaiah McKenzie.
-Allen found Duke Williams for a 7-yard TD pass three plays later and a 14-7 lead with 9:46 left.
+Allen responded with Buffalo’s best drive, helped by a short pass Isaiah McKenzie took 46 yards.
+Allen found Duke Williams for a 7-yard TD pass three plays later and a 14-7 lead with 9:46 left

 The Bills quarterback looked sharp and was on target early after being cleared only Saturday from the concussion protocol ; he took a helmet-to-helmet hit in a 16-10 loss to New England last week.
+Allen said he felt confident as he left the field from that loss that he would be able to play against Tennessee.

 Allen completed all five passes for 58 yards on the Bills’ lone scoring drive of the first half.
 He capped the 60-yard drive with an 8-yard pass to a wide-open Lee Smith.
+He was 23 of 32 passing and also ran 10 times for 27 yards.

 Kevin Byard picked off Allen’s pass under pressure early in the third quarter for the seventh interception this season for the Bills quarterback.
 Derrick Henry scored on a 1-yard TD dive to turn the interception into a tie game.